 After following a hairball of references, we are finally in the year 2004, at this paper published in Brain Research, by researchers from @Harvard, @UofOklahoma and @NIH.
 There are also some affiliations with alternative medicine institutes that appear to be hard to find online.

-The Qigong master will now reveal to us how the method works.
+In this paper, the Qigong master will surely reveal to us how the method works.
 Here is the Methods section from the 2004 paper.

 Here is a translation of the scientific language.
 Here is how YXL-EQ works: